 Education has always been about preparing our students for the future.
 Schools are familiar with 21st Century skills, which are embedded into all new Kentucky Academic Standards (KAS).
 Global competence takes the 21st Century skills and infuses global awareness into everyday classroom practices by expanding student’s learning of cultural, historical, political and economic understandings about how our current, and their future, world work.
 Creating a relevant, immediate and engaging learning environment conducive to deepening exploration and knowledge of the ways that culture, including World Language, influences identities and worldviews is a first step toward global competency.

-Definition of Global Competency
+Definition of Global Competency (see graphic)

 Resolution Supporting Global Readiness for Kentucky Students

 The Kentucky Board of Education, at its June 2014 meeting, reiterated a commitment to this global focus.
 The board unanimously passed a resolution at the August 2014 meeting supporting goals for all K-12 Kentucky students to be work and world ready.
 These goals are outlined in detail in Kentucky's Global Education Position Statement.
 Continued support for global competency has occurred in the form of “Learn and Launch” grants and four statewide Global Symposia.
 Debuting in 2016, the global competency page of Kentucky Teacher, highlights current practice, announcements and resources each month.

 Program Review Changes